Jdrazong/storeDemo/README.md

 # Store demo

-Store demo according to requirements
+Store demo built with react/redux and a simple nodejs server to create mock responses.

 ## Getting Started